bbrandt/verpatch/verpatch-ReadMe.txt

 Source code
 ============
-The source is provided as a Visual C++ 2010 project, it can be compiled with VC 2008, 2010, 2012 Express.
+The source is provided as a Visual C++ 2013 project, it can be compiled with VC 2008, 2010, 2012 Express and newer.
-(The VC 2008 compatible project is in verpatch(vs2008).sln, verpatch.vcproj files. verpatch.sln, .vcxproj are for VC++ 2010).
+(The VC 2008 compatible project is in verpatch(vs2008).sln, verpatch.vcproj files. verpatch.sln, .vcxproj are for VC++ 2013).
 It demonstrates use of the UpdateResource and imagehlp.dll API.
 It does not demonstrate good use of C++, coding style or anything else.
-Dependencies on VC features available only in paid versions have been removed.
+Dependencies on VC features available only in paid versions (before Community editions) have been removed.

 UAC note: Verpatch does not require any administrator rights and may not work correctly if run elevated.